-Earnings per Share
+Earnings (loss) per Share

-The Company computes earnings per share ("EPS") in accordance with ASC 260, "Earnings per Share" ("ASC 260").
+The Company computes earnings (loss) per share ("EPS") in accordance with ASC 260, "Earnings per Share" ("ASC 260").
 ASC 260 requires companies with complex capital structures to present basic and diluted EPS.
-Basic EPS is measured as net income divided by the weighted average common shares outstanding for the period.
+Basic EPS is measured as net income (loss) divided by the weighted average common shares outstanding for the period.
 Diluted EPS is similar to basic EPS but presents the dilutive effect on a per share basis of potential common shares (for example, convertible securities, options and warrants) as if they had been converted at the beginning of the periods presented, or issuance date, if later.
 Potential common shares that have an anti-dilutive effect (namely those that increase income per share or decrease loss per share) are excluded from the calculation of diluted EPS.
-There is no anti-dilutive effect for the years ended June 30, 2019, 2018 and 2017.
+There was no anti-dilutive effect for the six months ended December 31, 2019 and 2018.

-Comprehensive Income
+Comprehensive Income (loss)

-Comprehensive income consists of two components, net income and other comprehensive income (loss).
-The foreign currency translation gain or loss resulting from translation of the financial statements expressed in RMB to US\$ is reported in other comprehensive income (loss) in the consolidated statements of income and comprehensive income.
+Comprehensive income (loss) consists of two components, net income (loss) and other comprehensive income (loss).
+The foreign currency translation gain or loss resulting from translation of the financial statements expressed in RMB to US\$ is reported in other comprehensive income (loss) in the condensed consolidated statements of operations and comprehensive income (loss).